csauve/t3hz0r.com/src/content/about/index.md

 template: post
 ---

 You've reached my personal site, welcome!
-I'm Connor Sauve, but I also go by _Conscars_ and _Con_ online.
-I'm a software developer hailing from Victoria, Canada.
+My name's Connor, but I also go by _Conscars_ or _Con_ online.
+I'm a software developer hailing from Victoria, Canada and current.
 I love the outdoors, travel, and anything that combines creativity and tech.
-I studied CSC at UVic and joined Amazon subsidiary [AbeBooks.com](https://www.abebooks.com/) in 2014.
 All opinions are my own.

 ## Social
 * **Email**: [contact@t3hz0r.com](mailto:contact@t3hz0r.com)